 The speed limit was 45 mph, and we didn’t dare go over because it was radar enforced and we had already received $600 in speeding tickets (but thats a story (scam) for another day.)

-Picture this: Daniel doing push ups on the side of the road at 4am and slapping his face to stay awake, me attempting to guide us home through the barren wasteland, and both of us going slightly insane from being up for 24 hours at this point.
+Picture this: Daniel doing push ups on the side of the road at 4am and slapping his face to stay awake, me attempting to guide us home through the barren wasteland, and both of us going slightly insane from being up for almost 24 hours at this point.

 We eventually made it home at 6am the next day, and our loss wasn’t terrible.
 Mostly retainers, glasses, and medicines that were a headache to replace.
 Luckily, we were bright enough to keep our passports and valuables in the car with us during the day.